weihaox/awesome-image-translation/README_.md

 # awesome image-to-image translation papers [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A collection of resources on image-to-image translation.
+A collection of resources on image-to-image translation (constantly updating).

-This repo is organized in terms of catrgory, another repo which is organized chronologically by conferences is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README.md).
+This repository is organized in terms of catrgory, another one which is organized chronologically by conferences is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README.md).

 ## Contributing